bngarren/checkmate.nvim/README.md

 -----------------------------------------------------

+---The broad categories used internally that give semantic meaning to each todo state
 ---@alias checkmate.TodoStateType "incomplete" | "complete" | "inactive"

 ---@class checkmate.TodoStateDefinition
 ---
---- The text string used for a todo marker is expected to be 1 character length.
+--- The glyph or text string used for a todo marker is expected to be 1 character length.
 --- Multiple characters _may_ work but are not currently supported and could lead to unexpected results.
 ---@field marker string
 ---
 --- Markdown checkbox representation (custom states only)
---- For custom states, this determines how the todo state is written in Markdown syntax.
+--- For custom states, this determines how the todo state is written to file in Markdown syntax.
 --- Important:
 ---   - Must be unique among all todo states.
 If two states share the same Markdown representation, there will
 ---   be unpredictable behavior when parsing the Markdown into the Checkmate buffer